JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 ## GPPP

-The `GaussianProcessProbabilisticProgramme` is another `AbstractGP` which enables provides a thin layer of convenience functionality on top of `WrappedGP`s and `CompositeGP`s, and is the primary way in which it is intended that users will interact with this package.
+The `GaussianProcessProbabilisticProgramme` is another `AbstractGP` which enables provides a thin layer of convenience functionality on top of `AtomicGP`s and `CompositeGP`s, and is the primary way in which it is intended that users will interact with this package.

 A `GPPP` like this